Gauged Linear Sigma Model in Geometric Phases. I: Virtual Cycles and Cohomological Field Theory

-Then one can prove a theorem about compactness in the adiabatic limit, saying that for a given sequence of $\epsilon_k \to 0$ and a sequence of solutions $(P_k, A_k, u_k)$ with a uniform energy bound, a subsequence converges in a suitable sense to a holomorphic curve to $\bar X_W$ away from finitely many points in the domain.
-Moreover, near each one of the finitely many points where the convergence does not hold, by rescaling the sequence converges to a {\it point-like instanton}, namely a solution to the gauged Witten equation
+Then one can prove a theorem about compactness in the adiabatic limit, saying that for a given sequence of $\epsilon_k \to 0$ and a sequence of solutions $(P_k, A_k, u_k)$ with a uniform energy bound, a subsequence converges in a suitable sense to a holomorphic curve to $X$ away from finitely many points in the domain.
+Moreover, near each one of the finitely many points where the convergence does not hold, by rescaling the sequence converges to a {\it pointlike instanton}, namely a solution to the gauged Witten equation

 over the complex plane ${\mb C}$.
-These instantons are generalizations of affine vortices studied in the context of vortex equation in \cite{Gaio_Salamon_2005} \cite{Ziltener_Decay, Ziltener_thesis, Ziltener_book} \cite{VW_affine} \cite{Venugopalan_Xu}.
-Counting such point-like instantons gives the class ${\mf c}$, in the same way as the correction term constructed by the second-named author with Woodward in \cite{Woodward_Xu} for Lagrangian Floer theory of GIT quotients.
-Moreover, since the Gromov--Witten theory is conformal, the insertion at the original cylindrical ends and the insertion of the class ${\mf c}$ are treated equally.
+These instantons are generalizations of {\it affine vortices} studied in the context of vortex equation in \cite{Gaio_Salamon_2005} \cite{Ziltener_Decay, Ziltener_thesis, Ziltener_book} \cite{VW_affine} \cite{Venugopalan_Xu}.
+Counting pointlike instantons gives the class ${\mf c}$ in the same way as the correction term constructed by the second-named author with Woodward in \cite{Woodward_Xu} for Lagrangian Floer theory of GIT quotients.

-To prove Conjecture \ref{conj82} one also needs to prove an inverse of the compactness theorem.
-The ${\mf c}$-deformed Gromov--Witten invariants of $\bar X_W$ can be thought of as counting holomorphic curves in $\bar X_W$ with ambient bubble trees, which is a singular object in the $\epsilon = 0$ boundary of the mixed moduli space.
+To prove Conjecture \ref{conj62} one also needs to prove an inverse of the compactness theorem.
+The ${\mf c}$-deformed Gromov--Witten invariants of $X$ can be thought of as counting holomorphic curves in $X$ with ambient bubble trees, which is a singular object in the $\epsilon = 0$ boundary of the mixed moduli space.
 One needs to show that in the $\epsilon = 0$ boundary the mixed moduli space has a collaring neighborhood parametrized by $\epsilon$, in the virtual sense.
 Such a gluing construction can be generalized from that in \cite{Xu_glue}, although the analysis could be much more involved.